 Theology Quest and Questions in Tiverton

-A new series of Theology Quest and Questions ‘trios’ begins in September with
+This year’s series of Theology Quest and Questions ‘trios’ continues in October with no. 2:

-We will be meeting for this trio on Thursdays 19 and 26 September, and 3 October: 7-9 pm in the Baptist Church Hall.
+We will be meeting for this trio on Thursdays 24 and 31 October, and 7 November: 7-9 pm in the Baptist Church Hall.
 The very modest fee is £6 per session (£15 for a whole trio).
 Do come!
-Why not give it a go?

 Art work: Sophie Hacker